Heinz Rühmann: Career during the Third Reich

 During the war years, Rühmann, like others, was co-opted by the State in some films.
 His role as lead actor in the comedy Quax the Crash Pilot was supposed to distract the populace from the war.
 In 1941, under the direction of Reichsfilmkammer president Carl Froelich, Rühmann played the title role in Der Gasmann, about a gas-meter reader who is suspected of foreign espionage.
 In 1944, the premiere of Die Feuerzangenbowle was forbidden by the Nazi film censor for "disrespect for authority".
 Through his good relationships with the regime, however, Rühmann was able to screen the film in public.
 He brought the film to the Führerhauptquartier Wolfsschanze for a private screening for Hermann Göring and others.
-Afterward, Göring was able to get the ban on the film lifted by Adolf Hitler.
+Afterward, Göring was able to persuade Adolf Hitler to lift the ban on the film.
 A nostalgic comedy of mistaken identities, the film was probably the most popular of his career and later became a cult hit among college students.
 As a "state actor", the highest title for an actor during the Nazi era, Rühmann was not drafted into the Wehrmacht.
 He did have to take the basic training to become a military pilot of the reserves (as he happened to be a hobbyist pilot anyway), but for the State, Rühmann was more valuable as an actor and he was spared having to take part in the war effort.
 In August 1944, Joseph Goebbels put Rühmann on the Gottbegnadeten list of indispensable actors.

 Rühmann was a favorite actor of Holocaust diarist Anne Frank, who pasted his picture on the wall of her room in her family's hiding place during the war, where it can still be seen today.
 The enormous range of Rühmann's popularity during the Nazi era is illustrated by the fact that he was also a favorite actor of Adolf Hitler and his propaganda minister Joseph Goebbels.